jeff-bruemmer/vaporwair/README.md

 ## Reports

 ### Summary
-The default report, which includes a brief description of the weather, min and max temps, humidity, air quality index, and more.
+The default report includes a brief description of the weather, min and max temps, humidity, air quality index, and more.
 ```
 $ vaporwair
 This week:            Light rain today, with high temperatures bottoming out at 59°F on Sunday.